Trisonweru/vehicle-registration-firabase-node-javascript/README.md

 # Vehicle Registration App
-This application allows govemnment to register vihicle in a centralized firebase database.
+This application allows govemnment to register vehicle in a centralized firebase database.

 ## Technologies
 - Javascript